neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 Should only be used e.g. for status check.
 Currently also used for connection from any pageserver to any safekeeper.

+"generations_api": Provides access to the upcall APIs served by the storage controller or the control plane.

+"admin": Provides access to the control plane and admin APIs of the storage controller.

 ### CLI
 CLI generates a key pair during call to `neon_local init` with the following commands: